-The UNITE (Undergraduate Nano Ionospheric Temperature Explorer) is Purdue University’s 3U CubeSat mission to make a series of global measurements in the largely unexplored lower ionosphere.
+The UNITE (Undergraduate Nano Ionospheric Temperature Explorer) is University of Southern Indiana’s 3U CubeSat mission to make a series of global measurements in the largely unexplored lower ionosphere.

 The objective is to explore the Extremely Low Earth Orbit environment and would feature

-It was funded through National Aeronautics Space Administration (NASA) Undergraduate Student Instrument Project (USIP) and was selected in 2017 by NASA to be launched as part of the ELaNa program.
+It was funded through National Aeronautics Space Administration (NASA) Undergraduate Student Instrument Project (USIP) and was selected in 2017 by NASA's CubeSat Launch Initiative (CSLI) to be launched as part of the ELaNa program.

 |Type / Application:||Science, ionosphere|